metagene-ai/metagene-pretrain/README.md

     MJ-2024-05-17-44_Torpedo_4-9_S6_L003.collapsed.gz, 37453956571
 ```

-## Byte-pair encoding (BPE) Tokenization
+## Byte-pair Encoding (BPE) Tokenization

+We trained a BPE tokenizer on ~150M sequence reads sampled uniformly at random from our
-Some examples from our vocabulary (e.g., size 4096) are listed below.
+full set of data files.
+Some examples from our vocabulary (e.g., size 4096) are listed
+below.

 A few short tokens:
 ```